PHSI-supplements/labs/integrated-labs/RotaryMotionLab/doc/04-servo-implementation.md

 ### How You'll Specify the Servo's Position

-In RangeFinderLab, the alarm timer's interrupt period was half of the signal period.
+In ProximityAlarmLab, the alarm timer's interrupt period was half of the signal period.
 In this assignment, the interrupt period is a small fraction of the signal period.
 This is necessary because the length of the peak (aka, the pulse) varies.